Conversing with nature through taste

 Artist note

-“At first I felt intimidated by the idea of making a piece about the future of public spaces/art until I realized that the menu, the series, is already a piece of public art.
+“What was at first intimidating (how to make a piece about the future of public art?) lessened with the realizing that we have already been making it.
 Tonight we make a piece of public art (the menu) within a piece of public art (the garden).
-Instead of applying pressure toward making a piece about the garden, tonight I make something within the garden and in that way accomplish something new.
-This is a piece about care, a topic we’ve discussed since May, the garden itself a representation of care and its contradictions.
+This is a piece about care, a concept we’ve been studying since May, the garden itself a representation of care and its contradictions.
 I suffer from empathy.
-I have spent my adulthood unlearning the conviction that my empathy, my care, might save you, when in fact this conviction, this reduction of care to 'giving' or 'fixing' does the act of care injustice.
+I have spent my adulthood unlearning the conviction that my empathy, my care, might save you, when in fact this conviction, this reduction of care to 'giving' or 'fixing' does the act of care an injustice.
 It simplifies that which does not ask for simplifying.
-It applies unnecessary standards for care.
-I will create a place, a universe, a menu, about CARE, NEGOTIATION OF NEEDS, SURRENDER, SUBMISSION, TRUST and above all: the SOFT VIOLENCE interwoven within empathy.
-This is the place where my empathy lives.
-This is the place where I stop being me and start being you.
-This is the place where I stop being you and start being me.
+It applies unnecessary standards toward care.

-For the menu, I was thinking how the most violent moments of my life have also been the softest.
-Each menu item is representative of a memory holding this battle with empathy, sense of place, negotiation.
-I ask myself: can I create a place where this battle with care lives?
-What are we inviting in?
-What are we dismissing?
-I’ve also been thinking about the complications in working in the culinary arts.
-I’ve been revisiting the first piece of food/art I experienced, some 15 years ago at the Museum of Modern Art, Rirkrit Tiravanija was making Thai curry.
-I had never considered food in the art (let alone museum) context before.
+I’ve also been thinking about the complications of working in the culinary arts.
+I’ve been revisiting the first piece of food as art I experienced.
+Some 15 years ago at the Museum of Modern Art, Rirkrit Tiravanija was making Thai curry.
+I had never considered food in the museum context before.
 Growing up in my family’s restaurant, food was an act of survival, not of poetry.
-I think of this piece each time I feel lost; it reminds me that if we can wade through the surplus of food art currently trending, we can find something relatable, accessible, something perhaps more real than aesthetics, something of home.
-Upon crafting something this evening I badly want to step away from aesthetics and toward FORMAT, STORY, AND PUBLIC, an expression of RELATIONAL ART where this evening is not the centre but rather a CATALYST.”
+I think of this piece each time I can’t find my heartbeat at work.
+Upon crafting something this evening I eagerly step away from aesthetics and toward format, story, and public: an expression of RELATIONAL ART where this evening is not the center but rather a CATALYST.”

 Menue